The following review appears in The Washington Post’s 2017 Fall Dining Guide.

 Prices: Prix fixe $150.

-The following review was originally published Sept.
-25, 2015 as part of The Washington Post’s 2015 Fall Dining Guide.
-Komi was No. 9 on Tom’s top 10 last year.
+The following review was originally published as part of The Washington Post’s 2015 Fall Dining Guide.
+Komi was No. 9 on Tom’s top 10 in 2015.

 Hate surprises?
 Consider a restaurant other than Komi, the modern Greek restaurant from Johnny Monis and his wife, Anne Marler, in Dupont Circle.
 All you’ll be asked at the outset is if you have allergies or restrictions (the kitchen can handle them) and whether you want wine pairings for an extra $70 a person (just nod yes).
 Beyond that, you’re simply told to expect some little bites followed by bigger ones and invited to relax and let the restaurant take care of you.